 Figures released by the WHO show that the incidence is growing rapidly around the world, including increased incidence in the developing world.
 Despite the overwhelming presence of the Pink Ribbon and all its (global) attendant activities, this aspect of the breast cancer debate still remains hidden from view.
 There are many reasons for this – many ‘barriers’ to understanding true prevention – stopping the disease before it starts.
 We consider ‘vested’ interests to be part of this – and this is an area of work we are exploring as part of our ‘From Pink To Prevention campaign’.

 From Pink to Prevention

-From Pink to Prevention is a new initiative formed in 2013 by Deborah Burton (Tipping Point North South), Helen Lynn (Alliance for Cancer Prevention) and Diana Ward (Working Group on Primary Prevention of Breast Cancer).
+From Pink to Prevention was formed in 2013 by Deborah Burton (Tipping Point North South), Helen Lynn (Alliance for Cancer Prevention) and Diana Ward (Working Group on Primary Prevention of Breast Cancer).
 It draws on our campaigning expertise over the past two decades in drawing public, media and political attention to the issues of environmental and occupational links to cancer – especially breast cancer.
 Initially, at the Women’s Environmental Network, through work on Putting Breast Cancer on the Map which began in 1996 through to the publishing of Breast Cancer: an Environmental Disease (2005) by the UK Working Group on the Primary Prevention of Breast Cancer and the development of their campaign No More Breast Cancer.

 From Pink to Prevention follows up the work started at the No More Breast Cancer Campaign – created as a result of our document ‘ Breast Cancer, an environmental disease’.
 In that document, we explained our belief that there were many ‘barriers’ to understanding primary prevention ie stopping the disease before it starts.

-From Pink to Prevention activity 2013
+Early From Pink to Prevention activity 2013